wlpotter/SDML-migration-crosswalk/README.md

  ```python
 python3 transformation_script.py /path/to/csv/file/file.csv
  ```

+ NOTE: do not include quotation marks around file path.

 after running the finished json files will be generated in a folder called ```json``` and each file will be named after the respective local id from the CSV